Rachel’s walk for The Sowenna Appeal

-I’ll be walking 400 miles along the Portuguese Camino de Santiago in May 2024 to raise money for the Sowenna Appeal, which is a charity that means a lot to me.
+I’ll be walking 400 miles along the Portuguese Camino de Santiago in May 2024 to raise money for the Sowenna Appeal - a charity that means a lot to me.

-Speaking about my past is daunting, but I remember the relief of reading a story similar to mine, so I’m sharing some of my experience in the hope of helping at least one other person feel less alone.
-Mental heath is being talked about more, but still not enough, and the reality of mental illness is still hidden.
+Speaking about my past is daunting, but I remember reading a story similar to mine, so I’m sharing some of my experience in the hope of helping at least one other person feel less alone.
+Mental heath is talked about more, but still not enough, and the reality of mental illness is still hidden.

-I was first referred to mental health services at 13 years old, and most of my teenage memories are clouded by appointments, hospital visits and missing out on ‘normal’ teenage life.
-After being diagnosed with anorexia, I was admitted to Sowenna, before being sent to a specialist unit in Hertfordshire.
+I was first in contact with mental health services at 13, and most of my teenage memories are clouded by appointments, hospital visits and missing out on ‘normal’ teenage life.
+After being diagnosed with anorexia, I was admitted to Sowenna, followed by a specialist unit in Hertfordshire.
 I was very unwell, not yet diagnosed with autism and PTSD, and I experienced things I wouldn’t wish on anyone.
 My time in hospital was lengthy and miserable, and I often couldn’t see a way out of the self-destructive cycles that had become my normality.

-Being miles away from home made this even more challenging - I was isolated from my family, friends and school, which were the few things that gave me hope.
-This is why Sowenna is so important for young people in Cornwall - no child should have to be sent away from all of their familiarity, especially at such a vulnerable time.
+Being sent miles away from home, isolated from my friends, family and support system, only made this more challenging.
+This is why Sowenna is so important as the only young people’s mental health unit in Cornwall.
+No child should be sent away from all ‘normality’, especially at such a vulnerable time.

-Without Sowenna, young people are sent hours away to unfamiliar places without their trusted support systems.
-I am incredibly lucky that I have a supportive family who could travel despite the distance, even when it meant driving 10 hours every Saturday to sit in a fenced garden for a 30 minute visit surrounded by staff.
-I also met my best friend, some incredible young people and staff members, who were the light in the darkest of times and I will remember for life - if any of you are reading this, thank you.
+I am incredibly lucky that my family could travel despite the distance, even when it meant driving 10 hours every Saturday to sit in a fenced garden for a 15 minute visit surrounded by staff.
+I also met my best friend, some incredible young people and staff members who I will remember for life - if any of you are reading this, thank you.

-Here’s some more information about the Sowenna Appeal:
+Here’s some more information provided by the Sowenna Appeal:

 It is estimated that 1 in 8 young people aged between 5 and 19 have a mental disorder.
 Most can be treated within the community, but some require a more intensive programme of treatment and care.